osscar-org/osscar-website/_sources/index.rst

   :alt: osscar demo
   :align: center

-Our web applications are converted from Jupyter notebooks, which are popular for educational purposes among the science community.
-Our technologies are reuseable and we encourage teachers and students to develop their educational web applications with OSSCAR technologies.
+Our web applications are generated from Jupyter notebooks, which are popular for educational purposes among the scientific community.
+Our technologies are reusable and we encourage teachers and students to develop their educational web applications with OSSCAR technologies.